tonylukasavage/tonylukasavage.github.com/source/_posts/2014-05-29-custom-assertions-in-should-dot-js.markdown

 ## Custom Assertions

-Let's say "this object is a valid config" _exactly_ that by creating a <span class="readme">custom assertion</span> within should.js.
+Let's say "this object is a valid config" _exactly_ by creating a <span class="readme">custom assertion</span> within should.js.
 And let's go one step further and show how this custom assertion can be placed in a separate module.
 This will make our tests as simple, clean, and expressive as possible.

 I'm going to explain some of the should.js assertion internals inline, but for more details I'd highly suggest perusing the [source code][should.js], particularly the [extensions][].